SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 <center><strong>[ 'PERCEPTION BOOST' ]</strong></center>

-...I feel time slow down, and my senses heighten.
+...I feel time slow down significantly, and my senses heighten.
 Using it to my advantage, I scan the group.

+"Shit!
+Guys, shoot.... th....ose..... o....rb........s......!"
+One of the delinquents notices the orbs, but calls out too late as her voice slows down.

 *Three large groups... looks like some of them know what the orbs are...*